Ayer (Luis Miguel song): Background and composition

 In 1991 Miguel released his eighth studio album Romance, a collection of classic boleros, the oldest of which originated in the 1940s.
 The album, which was produced by Armando Manzanero and arranged by Bebu Silvetti, was a commercial success in Latin America and sold over seven million copies worldwide.
 It revived interest in the bolero genre and was the first record by a Spanish-speaking artist to be certified gold in Brazil, Taiwan and the United States.
 In spite of the album's success, Miguel did not want to release a follow-up record that was similar to Romance.
 When asked why he chose not to record more boleros, he replied, "I wanted to try my music, just forgetting a little bit about those boleros that everyone knows."
 The singer began working with the composers for the album a year before recording in a studio in 1992; in Miguel's words, he wanted to "discuss the works, the themes, and melodies; ...
 The creation of an album has to be part of me or else I would not be able to interpret it, or sing in it."

 On 24 August 1992, Mexican newspaper El Siglo de Torreón reported that Miguel had begun collaborating with David Foster and Juan Carlos Calderón on some compositions, along with English-speaking composers, and selecting cover versions for the album.
 Due to difficulty finding a suitable producer for the record, the singer decided to co-produce it with his long-time associate Kiko Cibrian.
 He also received assistance from Cuban composer Rudy Pérez who composed four of the tracks for Aries (1993), including "Ayer".
 "Ayer" is a Spanish-language adaptation of Foster and Jeremy Lubbock's instrumental "All That My Heart Can Hold" from the former's 1986 self-titled album.
 It is a sentimental ballad that "conveys pride and pain" of frustrating dreams.

 Promotion and reception

 "Ayer" was released as the lead single from Aries by WEA Latina on 17 May 1993 throughout Latin America.
 Three music videos for the song were released and directed by Benny Corral, Rubén Galindo and Gustavo Garzón, respectively, and filmed at the Longoria Mansion in Mexico City.
 According to La Prensa de Antonio's Diana Raquel, the videos take one "through the delicate aspects of a rainy night, as well as the marked eroticism of a couple loving each other intensely".
 They were nominated in the category of Video of the Year at the 6th Annual Lo Nuestro Awards in 1994, which was presented to "Sabor, Sabor" by Rosario Flores.
-The song was included on the set list for the Aries Tour (1993-94).
+The visuals were also nominated Latin Clip of the Year at the 1993 Billboard Music Video Awards, but ultimately lost to "Sentir" by Jon Secada.
+The song was included on the set list for the Aries Tour (1993–94).